Post-boxing career, the doorman working the front of the casino eagerly awaits his next opportunity to be of service.

 Mao has not missed a minute of work since his first day on the job and can now say “welcome” in several languages.

 “Selamat Datang!” he exclaims, reading from where he has the word inked onto his palm.
 “That’s my favorite “welcome” word.
 Those Malaysians, they heavy gamblers, man.
 I like them.
-They look for me.”
+You ask them, they tell you: they look for me.
+They know Mao gonna treat 'em right.”

 Mao smiles sweetly.